 You can tell your Headteacher/Principal and line manager you are pregnant as soon as you want to.
-This can be before you have decided when to start maternity leave, and before you give your HR/Business manager this form.
-You will need to inform your Academy/UTC if you want to take paid time off for antenatal appointments.
-The latest date you can inform your HR/Business Manager of your pregnancy is the 15th week before your expected week of childbirth (the qualifying week).
+This can be before you have decided when to start maternity leave, and before you give your HR Lead/Office Manager this form.
+You will need to inform your School/UTC if you want to take paid time off for antenatal appointments.
+The latest date you can inform your HR Lead/Office Manager of your pregnancy is the 15th week before your expected week of childbirth (the qualifying week).
 Form MATB1, which you will receive from your midwife or doctor will tell you the date your baby is due.
 Your qualifying week can then be worked out.
-Your HR/Business manager can help you with this.
+Your HR Lead/Office Manager can help you with this.

-Your HR/Business will need to make health and safety checks (e.g. about DSE, manual lifting, etc.) when he or she knows you are pregnant in order to protect you and your baby, so the earlier you feel able to tell your Academy/UTC and your line-manager, the sooner these checks can be made.
+Your HR Lead/Office Manager will need to make health and safety checks (e.g. about DSE, manual lifting, etc.) when he or she knows you are pregnant in order to protect you and your baby, so the earlier you feel able to tell your School/UTC and your line-manager, the sooner these checks can be made.